federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ### Image Processing

-The (uncompressed) images published by topic `/camera/rgb/image_raw` are the contents of message `sensor_msgs/Image.msg`.
-Each image received by the client is then passed to callback function `process_image_callback` ([code](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/p2/catkin_ws/src/ball_chaser/src/process_image.cpp#L31)), which holds the ball-chasing logic.
-From the official ([API](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html)) documentation for `sensor_msgs/Image.msg` an image is a matrix of byte data with total size $rows \times step$.
+Topic `/camera/rgb/image_raw` publishes the (uncompressed) images as contents of message `sensor_msgs/Image.msg`.
+Each image is then received by the client and passed to callback function `process_image_callback` ([code](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/p2/catkin_ws/src/ball_chaser/src/process_image.cpp#L31)), which holds the ball-chasing logic.

-Three bytes form a pixel (RGB), the first one being the top-left of the picture.
+From the ([official API](https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Image.html)) documentation for `sensor_msgs/Image.msg` an image is a matrix of byte data with total size $rows \times step$. $step$ is 3 times the number of columns because each column holds three bytes forming an RGB pixel (the first one being at the top-left corner of the picture).
+Since the ball is the only purely white {R=255, G=255, B=255} object in the world, the robot moves if and only if any of the ball's pixels come into its sight, and stands still (or halts) otherwise.

 ## Resources